Host Hugo with Caddy: Complete Setup Guide

 Step 4: Enable SSL for Your Hugo Site

-One of Caddy’s most notable features is its ability to automatically handle SSL certificates.
+Caddy’s most notable feature is its ability to handle SSL certificates automatically.
 To enable this for your Hugo site:

-directive, which tells Caddy to automatically acquire and renew SSL certificates for your domain:
+2. In the Caddyfile, add the tls directive, which tells Caddy to acquire and renew SSL certificates for your domain automatically:

 root /path/to/your/hugo/public